sigp/lighthouse/book/src/database-migrations.md

 Pruning historic states helps in managing the disk space used by the Lighthouse beacon node by removing old beacon states from the freezer database.
 This can be especially useful when the database has accumulated a significant amount of historic data.
-This command is intended for nodes synced before 4.4.1, as newly synced node no longer store historic states by default.
+This command is intended for nodes synced before 4.4.1, as newly synced nodes no longer store historic states by default.

 Here are the steps to prune historic states: